orange-kao/kafka-metrics-recorder/README.md

 ```

 ## TODO
-- systemd/init.d script to run producer or consumer on boot
+- systemd/init.d script to run producer and/or consumer on boot
+- Run as a daemon
-- Integration with Travis CI
+- Integration with Travis CI (tried)
 - Test case reading from PostgreSQL - to validate the result
-- Package as PIP for easy distribution
+- Package as a PIP for easy distribution
+- Unable to restart itself (or log the exception message) after crash
+- After consumer restart, it will go through every record on Kafka topic.
+It will not result in duplicated records on PostgreSQL but it is inefficient.
+Record the last offset is an option.
+- Does not support Kafka partition / consumer group

 ## Example
 ```